 Never answer questions or argue with police officers.
 Exercise your right to remain silent except for asking for your attorney.
 You have the right to have an attorney present during questioning — we strongly urge you to exercise this right.

 You can reach the Webb Law Firm by calling 207-283-6400 24 hours a day, 7 days a week.
-You may also contact Attorney Webb by using our convenient online contract form.
+You may also contact Attorney Webb by using our convenient online contact form.